Sign o' the Times: Recording

 On some occasions, Prince recorded vocals with his back to her.
 Rogers monitored the vocals with a pair of headphones so Prince's recording microphone would not pick up the speakers she would usually have used.
 Prince typically used a Sennheiser 441 dynamic microphone (recommended to him by Stevie Nicks) for recording vocals at this stage in his career.
 Susan Rogers also recalled the speed of Prince's creative process, saying "[the] songs came out like a sneeze, one track after the next, after the next."
 She also noticed a problem with the sound desk—which had been newly installed—during the recording of "The Ballad of Dorothy Parker", which resulted in a sound matching the "underwater dream state" of the song.

-Although Sign o' the Times was regarded by some as less polished than his earlier efforts (one review said it sounded like outtakes, "except nobody else’s outtakes would sound so strong, rock so hard, swing so free") Prince pointed out that he (and his record company) "spent more time and money" on Sign o' the Times than anything he had ever done, adding that "[much] more work went into it."
+Although Sign o' the Times was regarded by some as less polished than his earlier efforts (Spin said the album sounded like outtakes, "except nobody else's outtakes would sound so strong, rock so hard, swing so free") Prince pointed out that he (and his record company) "spent more time and money" on Sign o' the Times than anything he had ever done, adding that "[much] more work went into it."

-Two of the album's songs were first recorded in 1979 and 1983: "I Could Never Take the Place of Your Man" and "Strange Relationship".
-Prince did additional work on both for their placement on the Dream Factory project and involved the "Wendy & Lisa" partnership of Wendy Melvoin and Lisa Coleman on the former.
-When the project was canceled, "Strange Relationship" was further updated for Camille.
-The remaining tracks were recorded between March and December 1986.
-The surviving Camille tracks feature a playful high-pitch vocal.
-"U Got the Look" was also recorded in this manner, though it was not intended for the Camille album.